AgentDyn: Are Your Agent Security Defenses Deployable in Real-World Dynamic Environments?: Related Work and Preliminaries

 To defend against this emerging threat, a line of studies~\cite{chen2024struq, chen2024secalign, chen2025meta, inan2023llama, PIGuard, wu2025isolategpt, camel, drift} has explored solutions for securing LLM agents from prompt injection attacks.
 Mainstream defenses can be categorized into the following four types:

 \textbf{Prompting-based defenses.} Early literature explores simple yet effective prompting-based defenses, which leverage the in-context learning capabilities of agents to achieve security through prompt guidance.
 For instance, Prompt Sandwiching~\cite{sandwich_defense} repeats trusted user instructions after each function call.
 Spotlighting~\cite{spotlighting} employs special delimiters to mark all untrusted tool outputs, forcing the model to pay closer attention to these segments to avoid the injection instructions in them.
-Tool Filter~\cite{agentdojo} identifies tools relevant to the user's task and removes irrelevant ones to prevent them from being called during an attack.

 \textbf{Alignment-based defenses.} These strategies aim to enhance an agent’s intrinsic defensive capabilities through safety alignment.
 StruQ~\cite{chen2024struq} introduces a mechanism that splits the entire context input into a structured user query and external data, then fine-tunes the model to force it to respond only to the user query.
 SecAlign~\cite{chen2024secalign} utilizes preference optimization to encourage the LLM to follow the user query rather than instructions in the external data.
 Recently, Meta SecAlign~\cite{chen2025meta} is introduced, which is a defensive model fine-tuned on Llama-3.3-70B-Instruct.